Dheemn/library-loader/README.md

 ## ⚠️ Currently this only supports KiCAD

 ### To be completed tasks
-1. :check_mark_button: ~~Add feature to unzip archives.~~
+1. ✅ ~~Add feature to unzip archives.~~
-2. :check_mark_button: ~~Create a placeholder GUI using Qt with necessary elements.~~
+2. ✅ ~~Create a placeholder GUI using Qt with necessary elements.~~
 3. Create a temporary button to import library zip files.
 4. Create a module to perform copy/move files and folders task.
 5. To perform necessary actions when a library zip file is selected.
 6. To automatically detect if an library zip file has been added to a target directory and import the library(Long time needed).
-7. (Optional) Write a module to query the component search engine website for libraries and import it automatically (Long time needed and not in immediate foreseable future).
+7. (Optional) Write a module to query the component search engine website for libraries and import it automatically (Long time needed and not in immediate foreseeable future).